dave-code-ruiz/elkbledom/README.md

 Go to your correct repository: https://www.home-assistant.io/integrations/led_ble/

-If your uuid is none of the above, create issue with your results uuid and handle information
+If your uuid is none of the above, create issue with: 1- strip name 2- your results uuid 3- handle information

 You can use gatttool to try discover your turn on/off command with: